tsjohnnychan/hugoplate/content/english/_index.md

 # Banner
 banner:
   title: "Turn the World's Open Source Projects into Your App Store"
-  content: "Hazl AI is the AI cloud platform where you can deploy any Github applications to your own virtual machines.
-No DevOps experiences are required.
-Our AI agents take care everything."
+  content: "Hazl AI is the AI cloud platform where you can deploy any GitHub applications to your own virtual machines.
+No DevOps experience is required.
+Our AI agents take care of everything."
   image: "/images/banner.png"
   button:
     enable: true